medinaanthony4793/Opener/README.md

 ## Redirect Rules

-There's a fourth top-level key in the manifest named `redirectRules` that's not directly tied to opening in particular apps.
+There's a fourth top-level key in the manifest named `redirects` that's not directly tied to opening in particular apps.
 If Opener's unable to resolve a URL into a set of actions it performs a HTTP `HEAD` request to follow its input URL to its final destination, then retries resolving on that URL.
 For example, a bit.ly link to a Tweet wouldn't naturally resolve because Opener has no way of knowing the bit.ly link points to a Tweet, so we perform a `HEAD` request to get the final URL, which does resolve.

 Some popular services have URL redirection that doesn't work when followed through an HTTP `HEAD` request, but instead require loading HTML to get a redirect to occur.
 Links of this variety break Opener's system for resolving URLs, and loading up an invisible web page just to see if something redirects doesn't seem acceptable.
 Some of these services include